gaurav0651/podcast_studio/README.md

 ## License

 This plugin is released under the MIT License.
-See the [LICENSE](https://github.com/gaurav0651/podcast_studio/blob/main/LICENSE) file in the repository for full license details.

 ---